TheOrbMaverick/capsoool_project/README.md

 python3 app.py
 ```

-after running that open a different terminal and cd to the frontend folder
+After running that move to the new terminal and cd to the "frontend" folder
-in the frontend folder run:

 ```bash
 cd frontend
 ```
+in the frontend folder run:

 ```bash
 npx expo start